armaniferrante/rfcs/text/0004-anchor.md

 ## Future work.

+* Standalone constraint expressions.
+Define expressions in the same way you'd define any other type and then reference them from Anchor structs.
+This would allow sharing constraints between Anchor structs.
 * Constraints on containers.
 Accounts can be passed in as logical groups, e.g., `Vec<Root>` using the example above, or even as custom structs, e.g., `MyCustomContainer` (where each field itself is an instance of `AnchorAccount`), which might provide a more convient way to reference a group of accounts.
 * Sysvars.
 Sysvars should be detected and auto deserialized with owner checks.
 * SPL programs.
 Similarly, SPL programs should be detected and deserialized with owner checks.